daattali/beautiful-jekyll/_posts/2023-11-01-intuneSuite-EPM.md

 ---

 {: .box-success}
 This is a post about my experiences with Endpoint Priviledge Management.
-I strongly encourage you to [take 5 minutes to ready Sandy Zeng learn how to write in markdown](https://msendpointmgr.com/2023/03/25/intune-suite-epm-first-look/) - This post will provide my own how to guide.
+I strongly encourage you to [take 5 minutes to read Sandy Zeng take on EPM](https://msendpointmgr.com/2023/03/25/intune-suite-epm-first-look/) - This post will provide my own how to guide.

 **Here is some bold text**